Neutrinos00/project-end-frontend/README.md

    or if you have git installed on your computer : open a terminal -> git clone https://github.com/Neutrinos00/END_frontend_proto.git
 2. open you favorite web browser
 3. paste path of index.html file in the URL field (eg: C:/path/to/the/file/index.html)
+4. enjoy

+The use of Git allows you to update your current prototype version rather than download and unzip the code each time

+Git is available on: https://git-scm.com/downloads

+To update a cloned version:

+1. open a terminal in the folder END_frontend_proto/
+2. git pull
+3. enjoy